xbrlus/xbrl-api/api/xbrlValues.md

    `DimReqd=[boolean]`    - True returns all facts with and without dimensions associated with fact, false returns records with no dimensions.
 If no value is defined the API defaults to true.

    `Axis=[alphanumeric]` - The XBRL axis element.
 This parameter allows a comma separated list.
+If defined the API will return facts which use this axis.
+If DimReqd is set to false this parameter will be ignored.

    `Member=[alphanumeric]` - The XBRL member element.
 This parameter allows a comma separated list.
+If defined the API will return facts which use this member.
+If DimReqd is set to false this parameter will be ignored.

    `Dimension=[alphanumeric]` - Axis and member i.e. DimensionID:IncomeTaxAuthorityAxi:AbasMember.
 A list of comma separated pairs can also be listed.